derekhargest/moths/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.1.4 =
+- Improved and tweaked the login captcha feature to avoid some issues people had with the last modification.
+- Deleted reference to ini_get('safe_mode') to avoid fatal errors for newer versions of PHP where that setting has been totally removed.

+= 4.1.3 =
+- Added new checkbox for XMLRPC to disable only pingback methods but leave other XMLRPC functionality accessible.
+This will be useful for people who use Jetpack or Wordpress iOS or other apps.
+- Updated the French language file.
+- Fix: decbin doesn't add leading zero.
+Comparing empty strings return bad results.
+- Fix: bugfix in the login captcha.
+Thanks to Sipke Mellema for pointing it out.

+= 4.1.2 =
+- Fixed bug introduced by last file change scanner code changes.
+- Fixed bug in SPAM comment blocking functionality.
+- Fixed fatal error case when Divi theme and front end lockout is enabled.

+= 4.1.1 =
+- Fixed Fatal error conflict between Rename Login feature and Yoast SEO and some themes when attempting to access wp-admin page directly.
+- Added "Pending Approval" message when manual registration approval feature is enabled and a user registers.
+- Fix (minor): No need to use strcmp to compare integer values.
+- Updated and simplified wp-security-stop-users-enumeration.php for bug (thanks to @davidegiunchidiennea)
+- Minor code cleanup (Thanks to @chesio for the following changes).
+- File scanner codebase cleanup.
+- Fix: properly report invalid email addresses in file scanner configuration.
+- Code clean-up in AIOWPSecurity_Scan::do_file_change_scan() method.
+- Tweak: Compare file scan data faster.

 = 4.1.0 =
 - Fixed bug in Maintenance menu page when trying to attach a media file to the message text box.